 For example, when the TOE does not have full access to the physical memory, it is possible that the storage may be implementing wear-leveling and garbage collection.
 This may create additional copies of the key that are logically inaccessible but persist physically.
 In this case, it is assumed the drive supports the TRIM command and implements garbage collection to destroy these persistent copies when not actively engaged in other tasks.

-$FCS_CKM.4.1(c)(1)$ and $FCS_CKM.4.1(c)(2)$ only apply to non-volatile memory based on the selections in [ST].
+FCS_CKM.4.1(c) only applies to non-volatile memory based on the selection in [ST].